-- (1) This clause applies if- - (a) a worker is removed from carrying out lead risk work under clause 415, and - (b) the person conducting a business or undertaking at the workplace who removed the worker expects the worker to return to carrying out lead risk work at the workplace.

-(2) The person conducting the business or undertaking must arrange for health monitoring under the supervision of a registered medical practitioner with experience in health monitoring at a frequency decided by the practitioner to determine whether the worker's blood lead level is low enough for the worker to return to carrying out lead risk work.
+- (1) This clause applies if- - (a) a worker is removed from carrying out lead risk work under clause 415, and - (b) the person conducting a business or undertaking at the workplace who removed the worker expects the worker to return to carrying out lead risk work at the workplace. - (2) The person conducting the business or undertaking must arrange for health monitoring under the supervision of a registered medical practitioner with experience in health monitoring at a frequency decided by the practitioner to determine whether the worker's blood lead level is low enough for the worker to return to carrying out lead risk work.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (3) The person conducting the business or undertaking must ensure that the worker does not return to carrying out lead risk work until- - (a) the worker's blood lead level is less than- - (i) for females not of reproductive capacity and males-20μg/dL (0.97μmol/L), or - (ii) for females of reproductive capacity-5μg/dL (0.24μmol/L), and - (b) a registered medical practitioner with experience in health monitoring is satisfied that the worker is fit to return to carrying out lead risk work.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (3) The person conducting the business or undertaking must ensure that the worker does not return to carrying out lead risk work until- - (a) the worker's blood lead level is less than- - (i) for females not of reproductive capacity and males-20μg/dL (0.97μmol/L), or - (ii) for females of reproductive capacity-5μg/dL (0.24μmol/L), and - (b) a registered medical practitioner with experience in health monitoring is satisfied that the worker is fit to return to carrying out lead risk work.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.